ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 ---
-title: Snippets | Vim and LaTeX Part 1
+title: Snippets \| Setting up Vim for LaTeX Part 1
 ---
 # UltiSnips and LaTeX

 ## About the series
-This is part four in a [four-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
+This is part one in a [five-part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article covers snippets, which can dramatically speed up your LaTeX writing.

 ## Contents of this article
 <!-- vim-markdown-toc GFM -->